 Limitations have been established in Oregon Statute, Administrative Rules and subsequently Polk County Zoning for the establishment of dwellings in agricultural areas due to potential impacts that residents and residences may have on agricultural practices and costs.
 The dwellings in the area are established on the EFU zoned properties to the south and east with additional residential development on AR-5 zoned parcels further to the south.
 The agricultural practices that occur on lands east and west of the subject property are separated from the subject property by the Oak Villa Road and Kings Valley Highway rights-of-way.
-There is an area of approximately 29-acres adjacent to the south property line of the subject property which is zoned EFU and which contains a dwelling.
-The existing dwelling on the subject property is located on the eastern portion of the property.
+There is an area of approximately 29-acres adjacent to the south property line of the subject property is located on the eastern portion of the property.
 The "conceptual" plot plan submitted by the applicant (Attachment B) includes a tree buffer along the southern property line that would shield proposed uses from the adjacent agricultural land and dwelling to the south.
 This vegetative buffer would serve to mitigate any adverse effects of the uses proposed.
 The creation of the vegetative buffer shall be required as a condition for approval of the zone change request.